Keeping Chickens

 Add Chicken Manure to Compost

 If you provide a litter of straw, hay or sawdust in your chicken’s living quarters they will turn it into great composting material for you.
 They will scratch it, add manure and turn it over.
-You can add layers of this organic matter to your compost heap, especially if you need to tips for keeping chickensactivate your compost heat – the urea in chicken manure is a great activator.
+You can add layers of this organic matter to your compost heap, especially if you need to activate your compost heat – the urea in chicken manure is a great activator.

 As a gardener, I am an absolute enthusiast for keeping chickens.
 They give so much and really ask so little.
 If you have the space and your county allows, then I urge you to get a few.
 If you have more than a little space get as many as you want.
 You will always find grateful family, friends or neighbors who will take spare eggs from you, or you could put a sign out at the end of your driveway: “Fresh eggs for SALE” and get a few dollars to put back into the kitty.